LYNCH·LLP

 What the data says.

-Kenneth S Kim maintains a pooled allowance rate of 82% across 830 disposed applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-His record spans four art units: 2111, 2181, 2183, and 2185.
-Of the 830 decided applications, 684 were allowed and 146 were abandoned.
-The allowance rate ranges from 80% to 95% across these art units, reflecting variation in outcomes within TC 2100.
-This pooled figure represents the examiner's aggregate record and describes past disposition only.
+Kenneth S Kim maintains a pooled allowance rate of 82% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+His public record spans 4 art units within the technology center.
+The allowance rate across these art units ranges from 80% to 95%, reflecting variation in the examiner's record by art-unit assignment.
+This pooled figure represents the share of decided applications (allowed and abandoned combined) and does not account for pending applications.

 // HOW TO READ THESE NUMBERS